OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 The spotlight requires both a position and a direction - remember it acts like a flashlight.
 We'll place the spotlight above the right shoulder of the ninja shining down on him at a 45 degree angle.

 @snippet Samples/Tutorials/BasicTutorial2.cpp spotlightposrot

+@note You must be wondering why we call setDirection for light source and then call the same method for related SceneNode.
+As long as setDirection is depricated for Light it has to be attached to SceneNode.
+Since SceneNode default rotation is NEGATIVE\_UNIT\_Z we need to set same value for Light.
+Direction for light by default is not NEGATIVE\_UNIT\_Z but in the future releases it will be replaced with this value, so that extrac call of setDirection for Light could be deleted in code.
+In other words we need this extra move for future compatibilty.

 ![](bt2_light_dir_1.png)